AdamSobieski/Narratology/README.md

 A system could have multiple incremental interpreters and comprehenders, one per cognitive executive task, and could task-switch between them when story threads switched in a narration.

-## Cognitive Workflow

-The `IDifferenceable<>` and `Operation` pattern, sketched above, could be expanded upon into a _cognitive workflow_ framework for describing those processes of modeled and simulated cognition occurring as a result of the processing of inputs.

 ## Semantic Overlays

-Instead of having to copy a semantic model for each interpretation of each input, an overlay framework could be developed where subsequent nodes could, internally, provide overlays to their predecessors' datasets while implementing the `IInMemoryQueryableStore` interface.
+Instead of having to copy a semantic model for each interpretation of each input, a _semantic overlay_ framework could be developed where subsequent nodes could, internally, provide overlays to their predecessors' datasets while implementing the `IInMemoryQueryableStore` interface.

 Semantic interpretation nodes could, then, manually or automatically, asynchronously migrate their predecessors' semantic datasets into themselves, deferring any needed copying processes until convenient to systems.

+## Cognitive Workflow

+The `IDifferenceable<>` and `Operation` pattern, sketched above, could be expanded upon into a fuller _cognitive workflow_ framework for describing those processes of modeled and simulated cognition occurring as a result of the processing of inputs.

 ## Examples